abcnorio/nspawn-aiml/Readme.md

 ### Mounting folders from host

 The section of the [config-file](https://www.freedesktop.org/software/systemd/man/latest/systemd.nspawn.html) above `/etc/systemd/nspawn/...snpawn` below the section `[Files]` can contain more folders/ files so they are accessible from within the container, e.g. AI/ML models, the output of AI/ML engines, etc. Be aware that you should mount always as **read-only** unless you really want and have to write to it.
+Best is to separate

+- models, checkpoints, addons, sources of any kind (read-only)

+from

+- output (read-write)

 The paths are defined according to the manpage:

 ```
 [...]